The World's Strongest Rearguard: Light novel

-Toowa originally posted the series as a web novel on the online platform Shōsetsuka ni Narō on April 27, 2017.
-It was later picked up for publication by Fujimi Shobo, which started releasing it as a light novel under their Kadokawa Books imprint.
-The first volume was released on November 10, 2017; nine volumes have been released as of September 2025.
+Written by Toowa, The World's Strongest Rearguard: Labyrinth Country's Novice Seeker was originally posted as a web novel on the online platform Shōsetsuka ni Narō on April 27, 2017.
+The series was later published by Fujimi Shobo and released as a light novel under their Kadokawa Books imprint, with the first volume released on November 10, 2017.
+Nine volumes have been released as of September 2025.
 The series is licensed in English by Yen Press.